microsoft/vscode-wiki/Virtual-Workspaces.md

 ## What are the expectations for language support with virtual workspaces?

-Limited functionality is fine.
+It's completely fine to only provide limited functionality or disable the extension.

+The main goal is to that we don't get any error dialogs when virtual resources are opened.
 The language extensions that ship with VSCode (TypeScript, JSON, CSS, HTML, Markdown) just look at the open text document ('single file only').

+## What about support in the language server protocol (LSP) for accessing virtual resources

+Work is under way that will add FS support to LSP.
+Tracked in https://github.com/microsoft/language-server-protocol/issues/1264

 ## More information and feedback